 I am still amazed that the way this was shipped that the only damage was the eyepieces, the c mount and threads on body, light diffuser lens!
 Using a set of good eye pieces form my SPV-50 The Binocular collimation seems good but without proper measurement tools?
 I am not 100% Sure.
 But still not usable for its intended purposes the camera for making videos.

 I have been an Aven microscope owner for more then 10 years prob pushing towards 20 years and absolutely love the SPZ-50 Microscopes I have.
-So I reached out to them well they have been one of the most difficult companies to order parts form.
+So I reached out to Aven, well they have been one of the most difficult companies to order parts form.
 Basically if a part including a replaceable c-mount it is a big “Fuck You buy another” They come at you with some shyster used car sales man tactics.
-Aven tools and I had a video conference Mark Kanpurwala “Mansoor Kanpurwala” (Director), Mark reassured me that they can get the parts and they will send me the proper parts list to get them the part numbers for the parts I need.

 The Letter, Original PDF Mike, For holding the position VP Of Marketing this is not a good way to represent your company.
+Flex all ya want I am not intimidated.

 “Any hardware product that depends, in whole or in part, on digital electronics embedded in or attached to the product in order for the product to function”

 In our video conference Mark Kanpurwala (AKA Mansoor Bakir Kanpurwala) also threatened to get my youtube canceled.
 So, If Aven Tools wishes to have a Repair War so be it.
 Yes, I will be drafting letters to the attorney generals in the states I have economic nexus in.
 There may be an alternate remedy In Oregon I may have to explore.
 I will update if I go that route.
+Update 05/19/2025 Washington Just passed their right to repair law it becomes Effective Jan 01 2026.

 I ask that you call the CEO/President and Tell him or leave him a message for him to make the parts I need available on fair and reasonable terms.
 His name is Mike or Mohamedi and His Number is 734-429-3524